desaic/stitchMeshFork/README.md

 - Compile the code using CmakeGUI

-You need to install [Gurobi](http://www.gurobi.com/) before compiling the code.

-- Set include directory and lib directory accordingly for gurobi in CMakeLists.txt line 110 and 114.

 - Use CmakeGUI with the correct directory for source code and build.

 Note that the CMakeLists.txt is only tested with Visual Studio 2015.